 The realness of that relationship inevitably spills into my public life, but that is all the outward life of faith should be: an overflow of what has been cultivated in secret.

 That might seem like a strange thing to say.
 How can you expect to change the world if you stay hidden?
 Shouldn’t taking initiative be key?
-But I don’t live on my own authority, I am simply a servant of the Living God, the one who, in fact, is the world-changer.
-He will know when the time is right.
+But I don’t live according to my own authority, I am simply a servant of the Living God, the one who, in fact, is the world-changer.
+God will know when the time is right.